aweis89/ai-terminals.nvim/README.md

 ### ⚙️ Generic Features (Works with any terminal-based AI agent)

-* **🔌 Configurable Terminal Integration:** Define and manage terminals for various AI CLI tools (e.g., Claude, Goose, Aider, custom scripts) through a simple configuration table.
+* **🔌 Configurable Terminal Integration:** Define and manage terminals for various AI CLI tools (e.g., Claude, Goose, Aider, Kode, custom scripts) through a simple configuration table.
 Uses `Snacks` for terminal window management.
 * **🔄 Diff View:**
   * **Track AI Changes:** Compare the current state of your project files against the state they were in the last time you opened an AI terminal.